 In several countries, more than 90% of the COVID cases at present are due to the Delta infection.
-With such a deadly strain prevailing within the communities resulting in a surge in cases, getting vaccinated is the only powerful weapon in hand.
+With such a deadly strain prevailing within the communities and more new variants of concern of the coronavirus emerge, resulting in a surge in cases, getting vaccinated is the only powerful weapon in hand.

 Regardless of your vaccination status, apex health bodies recommend masking, social distancing, and hand sanitation to be followed while outdoors.
 Meanwhile, studies, researches, and trials to develop nasal COVID vaccines and booster shots are in progress; disease control and prevention of infection transmission are the need of the hour to put a stop to the viral mutations.
 Until a decent percentage of people get vaccinated, and COVID control protocols are strictly followed, COVID infection circulates within the planet like a boomerang.

 Last reviewed at: